Coat of Arms and Family History

 The Mosterd family name goes back nearly a millennium to the 13th Century.
 Surprisingly, it was not a name derived from the profession of our ancestors like many were during that time–though, in the 15th Century, some of our relatives ran a mosterdmolen (mustard mill)–rather, it came from an ancestor fighting during the Fifth Crusade, at the port city of Damietta, in Egypt, ca. 1218.

-During one of the battles, he broke three swords and family legend has it that William I, Count of Holland, said something to the effect of “Thou art as strong as mustard.”
-Thus the origin of our family name and composition of our crest, granted to the family by the Count upon returning from the Crusade:
+During one of the battles, he broke three swords and family legend has it that Emperor Frederick II, upon hearing this, said something to the effect of “Thou art as strong as mustard.”
+Thus the origin of our family name and composition of our crest, granted to him when knighted by the Emperor:

 Our motto is: fortitudo sinapis, Latin for “the strength of mustard.”